Muaath5/website/_posts/2024-02-14-cpp_tricks.md

 ---
 title: "C++ Tricks"
-description: "Hidden features that could be useful for optimizing speed, memory, and code length!"
+description: "Hidden features that could be useful in optimizing time, memory, and code length!"
 tags: ["c++", "cp"]
 lang: en
 usemathjax: false
 ---
 ## Compiler Optimizations & Target
 Pragmas is used for speeding up some codes, sometimes it gets a submission from TLE to AC.